Aiven-Open/klaw-docs/docs/Concepts/workflows.md

 # Workflows in Klaw

-Klaw has defined workflows for applying configurations to Kafka clusters.
+Klaw has defined workflows for applying configurations to Apache Kafka clusters.
 Instead of directly creating configurations on the cluster, Klaw follows the [Four Eyes Principle] concept.
 This approach entails raising a request and obtaining approval before